9_Rendering 3D Scenes

 class contains a dictionary of Attribute

-As a base class, it holds only the shared properties and behaviors of all geometry objects.
+As a base class, it only holds the shared properties and behaviors of all geometric objects.

-So specific details about vertex data and attributes for certain types of geometric objects will be managed by different extensions of Geometry
+Specific details about vertex data and attributes for certain types of geometric objects will be managed by their respective extensions of Geometry

 .